themimixcompany/mkadm/README.md

 ### <a name="instances">Instances</a>

-To create a Miki instance with the following configuration,
+To create an instance with the following configuration,

 - name: `goliath`
 - domain: `goliath.streamsharing.io`